ocrmypdf/OCRmyPDF/docs/api.rst

 Example
 =======

-OCRmyPDF one high-level function to run its main engine from an application.
+OCRmyPDF provides one high-level function to run its main engine from an application.
 The parameters are symmetric to the command line arguments and largely have the same functions.